JustWhit3/useful-guides/ROOT/Installation/Windows.md

 ```
 > You may encounter a new error `libtinfo.so.5: cannot open shared object file: No such file or directory`.
 In this case you can easily solve it by downloading that single library separately with this command `sudo apt-get install libncurses5`.

 You have now to set the display variable.
+> If you already set this variable in the past, this last passage is not necessary and you can skip it.
 Be sure of being in the `$HOME` directory:
 ```shell
 cd $HOME
 ```